cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 This procedure follows specific rules within T-Coffee; be carefull with the following rules:

-- **Order**: The order in which sequences, methods, alignments and libraries are fed in is irrelevant.
+- **Order**: the order in which sequences, methods, alignments and libraries are fed in is irrelevant.
-- **Heterogeneity**: There is no need for each element (A, S, L) to contain the same sequences.
+- **Heterogeneity**: there is no need for each element (A, S, L) to contain the same sequences.
-- **No Duplicate**: Each file should contain only one copy of each sequence.
+- **No Duplicate**: each file should contain only one copy of each sequence.
 Duplicates are only allowed in FASTA files but will cause the sequences to be renamed.
-- **Reconciliation**: If two files (for instance two alignments) contain different versions of the same sequence due to an indel, a new sequence will be reconstructed and used instead.
+- **Reconciliation**: if two files (for instance two alignments) contain different versions of the same sequence due to an indel, a new sequence will be reconstructed and used instead.
 This can be useful if you are trying to combine several runs of blast, or structural information where residues may have been deleted.
 However substitutions are forbidden.
 If two sequences with the same name cannot be merged, they will cause the program to exit with an information message.

 ::